FarronF/limerick-council-meetings/meetings/2016/06/23-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 17th May 2016.md

 Members referred to traffic congestion at John the Baptist Community School and the

-Executive Engineer agreed to attend the school at peak times.--- 2
+Executive Engineer agreed to attend the school at peak times.
+---
+2

 **2.**